-According to the dictionary, the definition is having an excessive or erotic interest in oneself and one’s physical appearance.
+According to the dictionary, the definition of a narcissist is having an excessive or erotic interest in oneself and one’s physical appearance.

 This definition does not do justice to the havoc a narcissist or NPD (Narcissistic Personality Disorder) person does to the people in their life.
-For this post, I will refer to a narcissist as NPD and as him only because the majority of NPD people are male.
+For this post, I will refer to a narcissist as NPD and in the male gender because most NPD people are male.

-I am only going to touch on what an NPD is because if you are reading this post, you probably are all too aware of what this type of person is.
+I will only touch on what an NPD is because if you are reading this post, you probably are all too aware of what this type of person is.

 You may be wondering where I came up with this poem.
 That is a good question.
 It happened while making a 10-hour drive home.
 The poem poured out of my soul.
 I put it to this photo and let it sit for a couple of weeks.
 When I read it today, I realized it is the cry of one who needs help finding themselves after a relationship with a narcissist — one who desires the strength to break away and stay away.

-The NPD is the one who puts on a show for guests and friends, berates you in private and protects his reputation at all cost.
-He is the person who believes his existence is most important, admires himself, believes that he is successful and powerful even when he does not have a job and is envious of everyone while thinking every one envies him.
+The NPD is the one who puts on a show for guests and friends, berates you in private, and protects his reputation at all costs.
+He is the person who believes his existence is most important, admires himself, believes that he is successful and powerful even when he does not have a job, and is envious of everyone while thinking everyone envies him.

-But now you have hit the wall, and he has taken every bit of self-confidence you ever had and twisted it into anunrecognizable piece of horrible mess.
+But now you have hit the wall, and he has taken every bit of self-confidence you ever had and twisted it into an unrecognizable piece of a horrible mess.
 It is time to make a move and run.
 But exactly how do you do this?

 That is what we will go over in this article.
 This poem is the end of the road when you finally realize that you are not with or married to Mr. Prince Charming but a self-absorbed, hateful, degrading pig.

-The moment of awakening when you know that you are in a bad relationship and you are going to get out is the time to act.
+The moment of awakening when you know that you are in a bad relationship and going to get out is the time to act.